jobetinfosec/ansible-ubuntu2004-graylog/README.md

 ## Description

-The following Ansible playbook, will install Elasticsearch engine (for logs storage), MongoDB (to store Graylog's settings), Graylog server (for log's management, monitoring, analysis and alerting) and Nginx web server (as proxy server to access Graylog web interface on server's port 80) on Ubuntu 20.04 server.
+The following Ansible playbook, will install Elasticsearch engine (for logs storage), MongoDB (to store Graylog's settings), Graylog server (for log's management, monitoring, analysis and alerting) and Nginx web server (as proxy server to access Graylog web interface on server's port 80) on Ubuntu 20.04 server.<br />
-At the last step, three firewall rules (custom SSH port, http and https ports) will be setup to further protect Graylog server.
+At the last step, three firewall rules (custom SSH port, http and https ports) will be setup to further protect Graylog server.<br />
 A further security step, could be to password protect web root's folder (see Apache's htpasswd module).

 ## Components